Elkwater, Alberta

 Elkwater is an unincorporated community at the western edge of the Cypress Hills in southeastern Alberta, Canada, 65 km southeast of Medicine Hat.
 The main access route is via Alberta Highway 41 (Buffalo Trail), which leads south from the Trans-Canada Highway (Alberta Highway 1).

 The former hamlet is located within Cypress Hills Interprovincial Park on the southern shore of Elkwater Lake and consists mostly of a collection of cabins.
 Its name is a translation of Ponokiokwe, the Blackfoot name for the lake.

 Flora and fauna

 The Elkwater townsite lies at an elevation of about 1,225 m (4,025 ft) on the northwest slope of the Cypress Hills which, with a summit at 1,466 m (4810 ft), are the highest point between the Rocky Mountains and Labrador within Canada.
 Because of the elevation, the area receives more moisture than the surrounding plains.
 Forests of lodgepole pine, white spruce, and aspen cover the north-facing slopes above the town.
 Large animals include mule deer, white-tailed deer, coyote, elk, cougar, and moose, and many types of birds.
 Moose and wild turkeys were introduced to the area and are not native.
-Furthermore, there is a large lake that has northern pike and yellow perch.
+A large lake contains northern pike and yellow perch.
 Nearby lakes such as Reesor Lake also have fishing available.
-Sport fishing Licenses are available online or can be acquired from the Elkwater Visitor Centre.
+Sport fishing licenses are available online or can be acquired from the Elkwater Visitor Centre.